top of page

 The sun-kissed fields glow in the sun

-Whilst from on high, down to our earth,
+Whilst through the dark sky to our earth,

 The moon’s soft rays descend.